The Two RV Gypsies: Full-Time RVers

 August 24, 2013

 The two RV Gypsies checked in at Yankton KOA before going into town.
 The person checking the two RV Gypsies in seemed like he was in a hurry to get the two RV Gypsies out of the office, although there was nobody else waiting to check in.
 Unlike all the other KOA sites the two RV Gypsies have been to, there was no golf cart escort to the site.
-The two RV Gypsies did not receive any paperwork about the campground with rules and regulations, check-out time, etc. The two RV Gypsies somehow got assigned to a premium site with a patio, nice picnic table, and a grill.
+The two RV Gypsies did not receive any paperwork about the campground with rules and regulations, check-out time, etc. Surprisingly, the two RV Gypsies somehow got assigned to a premium site with a patio, nice picnic table, and a grill.
 Their site was in an area all by themselves and they loved it.
 The campground had cable TV, and unsecured internet access available at sites.

 Below: The dirt road and the KOA sign on the side of the road, plus The KOA office and swimming pool.